-The Experimental Therapeutics Program collaborates with numerous Mayo Clinic researchers on four areas of cancer research:
+The Experimental Therapeutics Program collaborates with numerous Mayo Clinic researchers on four main areas of cancer research.

 - Demonstrating that signaling by the oncogenic kinase PKCι activates a Notch3-dependent signaling pathway in lung adenocarcinoma and a Hippo/YAP signaling pathway in ovarian cancer, providing a rationale for targeting PKCι in multiple cancers